harukaxq/llmpack/HOMEBREW.md

 # Deploying to Homebrew

-This document provides instructions for deploying LLMPack to Homebrew using GitHub Actions for automation.
+This document provides instructions for deploying LLMPack to Homebrew using GitHub Actions with homebrew-releaser for automation.

 ## Prerequisites